 Test inbox placement across all major email providers

 Our email delivery test sends your message to real seed addresses across every major ISP.
-Within minutes, you'll see exactly where each email landed — primary inbox, spam folder, or promotions tab.
+Within minutes, you see exactly where each email landed — primary inbox, spam folder, or promotions tab.

 We provide over 70 unique seed email addresses spread across Gmail, Microsoft O365, Hotmail, Yahoo, Apple Mail, and Zoho — with multiple seeds per provider to reveal how ISPs inconsistently filter the same email.

 Send each seed address a separate email exactly as you would in a real campaign.
 Use your actual ESP, real sending domain, and live content.
-Don't CC or BCC multiple seeds.
+Do not CC or BCC multiple seeds.

 See where each email landed — inbox, spam, or promotions tab.
 Review header analysis, SCL scores, ICL data, and get actionable recommendations.
-Export as CSV or PDF.
+Export as CSV or PDF, or retrieve results programmatically via the API.

 More than a simple spam score.
-Real inbox placement data from real mailboxes at every major provider.
+Real inbox placement data from real mailboxes at every major provider — with a REST API for teams that need to automate.

 Test across 70+ seed addresses at Gmail, Yahoo, Hotmail, Microsoft O365, Apple Mail, and Zoho.
 ISPs filter inconsistently — testing many seeds per provider reveals the true distribution of your inbox placement.

-Examine full email headers including Microsoft's Spam Confidence Level (SCL), Apple's Inbox Confidence Level (ICL), and authentication results for SPF, DKIM, and DMARC.
+Examine full email headers including Microsoft's Spam Confidence Level (SCL), Apple's Inbox Confidence Level (ICL), and authentication results for SPF, DKIM, and DMARC per seed address.

 Upload your email for analysis and fine-tune content to improve inbox placement.
-Fix spam triggers, optimize text-to-image ratios, and clean up HTML issues.
+Fix spam triggers, optimize text-to-image ratios, and clean up HTML issues before sending.

 Export complete inbox placement results as CSV or PDF.
 Share deliverability data with your team, track performance over time, and build a historical improvement record.

 Every major ISP uses different signals to decide inbox vs. spam.
-Our test shows you where your email landed and what's in the headers — but to get the full picture of your domain's reputation, you'll want to check each provider's postmaster tools directly.
+Our test shows you where your email landed and what's in the headers.

 Our test tells you if your email hit the inbox or spam at Gmail.
-To understand why, create a free account on Google Postmaster Tools.
-Google will give you a complete breakdown of your domain reputation (Bad to High), IP reputation, spam rates, and authentication pass/fail — data only Google can provide.
+To understand why, create a free account on Google Postmaster Tools for domain reputation, IP reputation, spam rates, and authentication pass/fail data.

 DOMAIN + IP REP

-Hotmail and O365 share Microsoft's infrastructure but maintain separate scoring and reputation databases.
 Our test extracts O365's SCL and BCL scores from the headers independently.
-An email can land in the inbox at O365 but hit junk at Hotmail — which is why we test both separately.
+An email can land in the inbox at O365 but hit junk at Hotmail.
 For deeper IP reputation data, check Microsoft SNDS.

 SCL + BCL IN HEADERS

 Hotmail and O365 share Microsoft's infrastructure but maintain separate scoring and reputation databases.
-Our test extracts Hotmail's SCL and BCL scores from the headers independently.
-An email can land in the inbox at O365 but hit junk at Hotmail — which is why we test both separately.
+Our test extracts Hotmail's SCL and BCL scores from the headers independently, which is why we test both separately.

 SCL + BCL IN HEADERS